EldonGabriel/eldongabriel.github.io/_posts/2026-04-10-report-usb-storage-failure-analysis.md

 **Risk: Incomplete Data Sanitization**
-Because the device failed during formatting, data could not be fully erased.
+Because the device failed during formatting, the data could not be fully erased.

 **Mitigation:**
 - Treat the device as if data is still recoverable